There’s an old saying that “cash is king,” but for many consumers, it’s their debit card that’s the real workhorse in their wallet.

 One of the great conveniences a debit card has to offer is that it can be used to get cash (or make a deposit, transfer funds, or just view your account balance) just about anywhere there’s an ATM.

-But if you use a non-network ATM, you could end up paying a non-network fee to your bank and an ATM surcharge to the ATM’s owner.
+If you use an ATM that’s not in your bank’s network, you could end up paying a non-network fee to your bank and an ATM surcharge to the ATM’s owner.
 If you’re overseas, you might also be charged a foreign transaction fee.

-If you’re a big-time ATM user, you might be able to avoid those fees by scouting out in-network ATM locations in your area or where you are going to be travelling ahead of time, or by opening an account at a financial institution that doesn’t charge fees and/or reimburses certain fees.
+If you’re a big-time ATM user, you might be able to avoid those fees by scouting out in-network ATM locations in your area or where you are going to be traveling ahead of time.
+Or you might open an account at a financial institution that doesn’t charge fees and/or reimburses certain fees.

 The process for using a debit card to purchase goods or services can be a little different from one merchant to the next.

-Either way, the money to pay for the purchase comes out of the card holder’s account.
-But there are some behind-the-scenes differences in how these two types of transactions are processed.
+Either way, the money to pay for the purchase comes out of the card holder’s account, though the transactions are processed somewhat differently.

 The transaction method also may affect any points or other rewards a card holder is hoping to earn on a purchase.
 Some programs reward PIN purchases only, some reward signature purchases only, and some reward both.